COVID In Colorado: Lawsuit Forces Weld County To Upgrade Jail Protections

 “We can no longer ignore the role that jails play in this pandemic,” stated ACLU Cooperating Attorney Dan Williams of Hutchinson Black and Cook, LLC., in a press release.
 “This proposed consent decree will save lives.”

-A spokesperson for the Weld County Commissioners deflected comment to Weld County Sheriff Steve Reams.
-Sheriff Reams did not comment Tuesday on the decision.
+A spokesperson for the Weld County Commissioners deferred comment to Weld County Sheriff Steve Reams.
+Sheriff Reams, through a spokesman, did not comment Tuesday on the decision.

 The ACLU took legal action in April as the number of positive test results for Covid-19 climbed at the jail.
 The facility qualified for “outbreak” status as determined by the state health department on April 1st, shortly after the beginning of the coronavirus pandemic.